ThunderCarver/CS-Tutorial/Python Syntax/Dymestify Instance,Class,Static Methods.md

 Pizza(['tomatoes', 'garlic'])
 ```

-So, when should you use instance methods?
-In short, you should use instance methods when you need to access and edit the data that an instance of your class holds.
+So, when should you use instance methods? **In short, you should use instance methods when you need to access and edit the data that an instance of your class holds**.

 ### When to use Class Methods